AdGem/Android-Example/README.md

 ProGuard
 --------

-Proguard config is automatically supplied with AAR.
+All necessary proguard configurations are automatically supplied by the library.
 There is no additional configurations needed.

 API overview
 --------